 David is committed to serving every constituent, regardless of their political views, and, as MP, holds regular advice surgeries across the constituency.
 David campaigns to revitalise Macclesfield town centre, keep health care local at Macclesfield Hospital, strengthen the local economy, maintain Government support for the Cheshire life sciences corridor, and tackle traffic congestion in Poynton and Disley.
 He is also committed to safeguarding village life, improving broadband services in rural communities and protecting the area's beautiful countryside.
 David actively supports the important work of community groups in Macclesfield, Bollington, Disley, Poynton, Prestbury and the surrounding villages.

-In June 2017, David was appointed as a Government Whip.
+David was appointed as a Lord Commissioner (Government Whip) in June 2017.
+From September 2018-July 2019, he was also Minister for Food and Animal Welfare (Parliamentary Under Secretary of State) at the Department for the Environment, Food and Rural Affairs.
 From July 2016–June 2017, David was Parliamentary Private Secretary (PPS) to the Home Secretary.
 Prior to that, from May–July 2016, David was PPS to the Secretary of State for Work and Pensions.
 David has also been PPS to the Minister for Europe (2014–15), the Minister for Policing & Criminal Justice (2012–14) and the Minister for Immigration (2010–12).
 Before being appointed a PPS, David served on the influential Treasury Select Committee, to which he was elected following the 2010 general election.

 David has also served as the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering, Chairman of the British-Danish APPG, Secretary of the APPGs on National Parks and Mountain Rescue respectively, and as an officer of the APPG on Management, as well as being a member of several other APPGs, including those on China, Pharmaceuticals and Financial Education for Young People.